henrik/sipper/README.md

 If you want to ignore some episodes (e.g. deprecated content), do:

     ./sipper --user me@example.com --pw mypassword --ignore "007,008,009"

+You may want to start downloading from N, do:

+    ./sipper --user me@example.com --pw mypassword --oldest-first --start N

 By default, files end up in `./downloads`.
 You can specify another destination (automatically created if it doesn't exist):